xRedRosee/portfolio/README.md

 This is a portfolio website I, Iris Roemermann, worked on for myself to showcase who I am as a designer, what my skills are and projects I worked on.
 For this portfolio I also worked with GSAP.
 The portfolio itself is made with Vue 3.

-## TO DO:

-- Work on project details pages

 ## NPM info

 ### Installation npm packages